 - Navigator: CTRL+J

 - Project Info Panel: CTRL+,

 Note that you can still add controls to the canvas when the UI Library is hidden using Quick Add.
-And you can navigate between your mockups using the additional toolbar icons that appear when the Navigator Panel is hidden.
+And you can navigate between your wireframes using the additional toolbar icons that appear when the Navigator Panel is hidden.